singh1aryan/Virtual-Reality-Classroom/README.md

-# GearVRf-template
+# VRClassroom
-This is the project Template for Samsung GearVR Framework
+This is the project Template for a Virtual Reality Classroom

+## API
+Using the samsung gear vr api

+1.The sxr documentation by samsung is not fully available to use.

+2.Made a video template for the classroom, which can be integrated with a 3d model to experience a classroom in VR.

+3.Made classroom 3D models in Autodesk maya and Sketch up which can be integrated in Unity.

 ## Getting Started
 Follow these steps to create projects for GearVR framework